Vinit-source/Programming-for-problem-solving/P7 - Control flow.md

 4. Take user input for the choice and validate it.
 5. Based on the choice, use if-else or switch-case to perform the selected arithmetic operation.
 6. Print the result and ask if the user wants to perform another calculation.
+7. Repeat from step 3 when the user enters a valid choice.
-7. End the program when the user chooses to exit.
+8. End the program when the user chooses to exit.

 #### Flowchart
 ```mermaid